-The dormant Volcán Parinacota (6348 m) is seen on the right side, Volcán Pomerape (6282 m) just behind to the left.
+The dormant Volcán Parinacota (6348 m) appears on the right side, Volcán Pomerape (6282 m) just behind its left flank.
 The hummocky landscape goes back to a 6 km³ rock/debris avalanche originating from a volcanically induced collapse of the slopes of Volcàn Parinacota approx. 8000 years ago.
-The Laguna the Cotacotani seen in the left portion of the image is influenced by these deposits.
+The Laguna the Cotacotani seen in the left portion of the image was influenced by this event.
 However, its origin is most likely related to glacial processes.

 - Friday 22 September 2006 by Martin Mergili (3348 visits)